apache/pekko/docs/src/main/paradox/typed/logging.md

 The convention is to use logger names like fully qualified class names.
 The parameter to `setLoggerName` can be a `String` or a `Class`, where the latter is convenience for the class name.

-When logging via the `ActorContext` the path of the actor will automatically be added as `akkaSource` Mapped Diagnostic Context (MDC) value.
+When logging via the `ActorContext` the path of the actor will automatically be added as `pekkoSource` Mapped Diagnostic Context (MDC) value.
 MDC is typically implemented with a @javadoc[ThreadLocal](java.lang.ThreadLocal) by the SLF4J backend.
 To reduce performance impact, this MDC value is set when you access the @scala[@scaladoc[log](pekko.actor.typed.scaladsl.ActorContext#log:org.slf4j.Logger)]@java[@javadoc[getLog()](pekko.actor.typed.javadsl.ActorContext#getLog())] method so you shouldn't cache the returned `Logger` in your own field.
 That is handled by `ActorContext` and retrieving